Stacy May-Johnson: Professional

 She received the MVP 2008 Professional Women's Softball League.
 May was drafted by the Chicago Bandits of the National Pro Fastpitch as the fourth pick in the second round.
 She earned the 2006 Nokona Rookie of the Year award and was also named to the all-National Pro fastpitch team.

 She played for the Chicago Bandits from 2006 to 2010 and 2017 to 2018 and for the USA Softball National Team from 2011 to 2012.
 She was named 2011 USA Softball Female Athlete of the Year for "leading the team to gold medals at the World Cup of Softball VII in Oklahoma City and the 2011 Pan American Games in Guadalajara, Mexico".
 Her position as an assistant coach for the University of Louisville softball team was announced on July 14, 2014.

 Coaching career

 In 2007, May-Johnson was an undergraduate assistant coach at Iowa.
 From 2008 to 2010, May-Johnson was a volunteer assistant softball coach at Louisville while a graduate student there.
 May-Johnson then came back to Iowa as an assistant coach from 2011 to 2014 before returning to Louisville as an assistant coach from 2015 to 2016.

 May-Johnson was an assistant coach at Purdue in 2017 and at Eastern Kentucky in 2018 and 2019.

 On December 30, 2019, May-Johnson was named the head coach at Utah Valley.

 On July 6, 2021, May-Johnson was named the head coach at Fresno State.

+On May 28, 2025, May-Johnson was named the head coach at Iowa.